yungsnuzzy/autoytdlp/README.md

 # autoytdlp
 Auto downloads youtube videos per channel, and updates/maintains them automatically.

+This is a single batch file designed to automatically collect, or process new youtube videos.
+Naming and metadata are designed for adding content to emby, plex, etc.

+Currently only built for windows, but could be converted for linux, mac, etc. It's really just a heap of file commands and lazy code to make downloads simple.

+### requirements
-There are 3 batch files included for windows.
-You also need yt-dlp from here: https://github.com/yt-dlp/yt-dlp, and should ideally bundle ffmpeg from here: https://ffmpeg.org/download.html#build-windows.
+1. You need yt-dlp from here: https://github.com/yt-dlp/yt-dlp
+2. You should ideally bundle ffmpeg from here: https://ffmpeg.org/download.html#build-windows.
 Keep ffmpeg in a folder next to yt-dlp.
+3. Put the downloaded script somewhere safe.
+It will write a few files next to itself during runs.
+4. Check out the cookies section below.
+You'll need those to avoid errors.

+As a note, I've scraped large channels with this script without issue/ban/etc.

+PLEASE don't run 2 scripts at the same time.
+Really bad stuff could happen.

 ## Using Auto-YT-dlp